maiah/emberfire/README.md

 Emberjs and Firebase Integration

 This library provides a base Emberjs model that does the retrieving and syncing of your object's property to your specific Firebase location.
-This is just the initial implementation and only provides create, read, and update.
-No removal for now but it will come next.

 ## Installation